BenjaminStuartDev/BenjaminStuart_T1A2/readme.md

 ## Website overview:

 My portfolios purpose is to showcase my best works, personality, skills and creativity in a design that is accessible, clean and colourful.
 The goal of my design is to portray my human and developer skills in a way that is engaging the target audience, *employers and potential clients*.
+### Target Audience:
+My target audience is prospective employers and clients on all device widths.

 ###  Functionality/Features: